Factorized Higher-Order CNNs with an Application to Spatio-Temporal Emotion Estimation: Results on CIFAR-10

+While in the paper we focus on affect estimation, we report here results on a traditional image classification dataset, CIFAR 10.

-\textbf{CIFAR-10~\citep{krizhevsky2009learning}} is a dataset for image classification composed of \(10\) classes with \(6,000\) image which, divided into \(5000\) images per class for training and \(1000\) images per class for testing, on which we report the results.
+\textbf{CIFAR-10~\cite{krizhevsky2009learning}} is a dataset for image classification composed of \(10\) classes with \(6,000\) images which, divided into \(5000\) images per class for training and \(1000\) images per class for testing, on which we report the results.

+We used a MobileNet-v2 as our baseline.
+For our approach, we simply replaced the full MobileNet-v2 blocks with ours (which, in the 2D case, differs from MobileNet-v2 by the use of two separable convolutions along the spatial dimensions instead of a single 2D kernel).
+We kept all the parameters the same for all experiments to allow for fair comparison and reported performance averaged across \(3\) runs.
+The standard deviation was \(0.033\) for MobileNet-v2 and \(0.036\) for our approach.
+We optimized the loss using stochastic gradient descent with a mini-batch size of \(128\), starting with a learning rate of \(0.1\), decreased by a factor of \(10\) after \(150\) and \(250\) epochs, for a total of \(400\) epochs, with a momentum of \(0.9\).
+For MobileNet-v2, we used a weight decay of \(4e^{-5}\) and \(1e^{-4}\) for our approach.
+Optimization was done on a single NVIDIA 1080Ti GPU.

+We compared our method with a MobileNet-v2 with a comparable number of parameters, Table~\ref{tab:cifar}.
+Unsurprisingly, both approach yield similar results since, in the 2D case, the two networks architectures are similar.
+It is worth noting that our method has marginally less parameters than MobileNet-v2, for the same number of channels, even though that network is already optimized for efficiency.